 The TCI BULLETIN, the organization’s newsletter, is produced four times a year and is filled with informative articles about needlework tools, thimbles as well as other helpful information for the collector.
 The TCI Bulletin is printed with full-color images and mailed 1st Class Mail in a protective plastic sleeve.
 For example, by clicking on the title in blue, you can read a wonderful article from the Winter 2017 issue titled Two Hundred Years of Iroquois Beadwork by Dolores Elliot.
 Dolores was a guest speaker at the 2016 Niagara Falls, New York, convention.
 All past Bulletin issues are available to read or download on the Members Only side of our website.
 An A-Z Index of Bulletin articles can be found by clicking here.
 All Bulletin back issues can be found on the Members Only side of the website.

 The Internet has changed the organization and we have expanded our horizons.
-The official TCI website continues to grow rapidly and in 2010 a MEMBERS ONLY section was introduced.
+The official TCI website continues to grow and in 2010 a MEMBERS ONLY section was introduced.
 This part of the website is filled with an abundance of information.
-Research files that include both needlework tools and thimbles, Price Guides, data and image files on Fakes & Reproductions, Hallmarks & Maker’s Marks, historical data about TCI, Club/Group/Society thimbles and enameled pins, TCI thimbles, TCI enameled pins, Meissen, our Charter Members and their collections, Series Documentation, TCI Rental Programs, a Digital Library and much more.
+Research files that include both needlework tools and thimbles, Price Guides, data and image files on Fakes & Reproductions, Hallmarks & Maker’s Marks, historical data about TCI, Club/Group/Society thimbles and enameled pins, TCI thimbles, TCI enameled pins, Meissen, our Charter Members, and their collections, Series Documentation, TCI Rental Programs, a Digital Library, and so much more.
 As a member of TCI, you benefit from the information shared.
 We invite you to join TCI today!
 For more information about TCI, contact Membership.